w3c/webextensions/proposals/dark_mode_extension_icons.md

 1. Any icon group that does not contain a "color_scheme" key will apply to all available options, e.g. both "light" and "dark".

-1. If "icon_variants" contains an icon group with matching conditions, the icon(s) specified in the first matching icon group based on insertion order will be used.
+1. If `icon_variants` contains an icon group with matching conditions, the icon(s) specified in the first matching icon group based on insertion order will be used.
 The other icon groups after that match will be ignored.
-   * "\<size\>" will be used used instead of `"any"` in case in case there are matching conditions.
    * If there is more than one matching icon object, any without `color_scheme` will be applied to every possible color scheme.
 Therefore, a subsequent matching icon object with a `color_scheme` will not be used.
-   * Non-exact size matches will return an icon nearest the requested size, or the smallest in case of a tie.
    * Incorrectly typed `color-scheme` will be ignored, with an optional warning.
-   * If e.g. only one icon object is defined with a specific color scheme, that icon object will be applied to all color schemes.
-It will be treated as the default.
+   * If only one icon object is defined with a specific color scheme, that icon object will be applied to all color schemes.
+It will be the icon used.

 1. If only one icon group is supplied, all matching conditions will be ignored.
 1. icon_variants will not cause an error in the event that it is invalid